 How can I see who signed up using double opt-in?

 Yes.
-If you have GDPR forms enabled for a list, you can import contacts who have given GDPR-friendly consent for marketing permissions.
+If you have GDPR-friendly forms enabled for an audience, you can import contacts who have given GDPR-friendly consent for marketing permissions.

-Can I view marketing permissions in a list export?
+Can I view marketing permissions in an audience export?

 Yes.
-If you export a GDPR-enabled list, one CSV file header will match the GDPR form field label in your segments.
+If you export a GDPR-enabled audience, one CSV file header will match the GDPR form field label in your segments.
 This field will display each marketing permission the contact has opted-in to.

 How do I fully delete a contact's data?

 Choose the Remove contact option from the Actions menu on the profile page, then choose Permanently delete.
 To delete more than one contact at the same time, navigate to the Data Management Tool page and choose Permanently Delete.
 This action permanently removes all of a contact’s personal information and anonymizes their data in your reports.
-After you delete and remove a contact, you won’t be able to add them back to your audience.
+After you delete a contact, you won’t be able to add them back to your audience.
 For step-by-step instructions on this process, read Delete Contacts.

-If one of your contacts asks us to remove their data from every account in MailChimp, we'll notify you with an email.
-After you receive the email, you'll have 30 days to delete and remove the contact from every list they're on, as well as any connected integrations.
+If one of your contacts asks us to remove their data from every account in Mailchimp, we'll notify you with an email.
+You are required to consider whether you have a legal obligation to respond to and address this individual's deletion request in accordance with your obligations under applicable laws.

 Can I make the Options field on GDPR forms required?

 Yes.
 When you edit the fields on your GDPR-friendly form, check the box next to Require at least one option.
-If this is enabled for your form, at least one marketing permission checkbox before they can submit the form.
+If this is enabled for your form, a contact must select at least one marketing permission checkbox before they can submit the form.
 We suggest making any field related to email marketing a required field or enabling double opt-in.
 We recommend this so that the contact can’t submit the form and get added as a Subscribed contact to your audience without selecting how they would like to hear from you.

-Yes.
-We've added marketing_permissions as a field with a boolean value, so you can enable GDPR fields and sync contact marketing permissions using the API.
-To learn more about managing lists with MailChimp API, check out our API documentation.
+marketing_permissions as a field with a boolean value, so you can enable GDPR fields and sync contact marketing permissions using the Marketing API.
+To learn more about managing your audience with the Mailchimp Marketing API, check out our API documentation.

-You are responsible for determining whether other third-party applications, including connected sites and e-commerce stores, meet GDPR requirements.
+You are responsible for determining whether other third-party applications, including integrations and e-commerce stores, meet GDPR requirements.

 If you rely on consent to process subscribers' personal data, double check whether the consent that you previously obtained meets the GDPR's standards.
-For example, check third-party integrations to be sure they don't automatically add people to your MailChimp list without an opt-in checkbox that clearly states how you'll use that person's data.
-You should also review the terms associated with any MailChimp add-ons or third-party integrations you use.
+For example, check third-party integrations to be sure they don't automatically add people to your Mailchimp audience without an opt-in checkbox that clearly states how you'll use that person's data.
+You should also review the terms associated with any Mailchimp add-ons or third-party integrations you use.